-Pierre Atlas is a Professor of Political Science and directs The Richard G. Lugar Franciscan Center for Global Studies (which includes the minor in Global Studies, the Lugar Fellow scholarship program, and the annual Global Studies Speaker
+Pierre Atlas is a Professor of Political Science and Director of The Richard G. Lugar Franciscan Center for Global Studies (which includes the minor in Global Studies, the Lugar Fellow scholarship program, and the annual Global Studies Speaker

 from the University of Arizona and the University of Toronto, respectively.
-A native of Texas, Dr. Atlas grew up in California; he served in the United States Army in the 1980s, where he studied Arabic.
+A native of Texas, Dr. Atlas grew up in California; he served in the US Army in the 1980s, where he studied Arabic.

 Dr. Atlas' current research concerns how the legacy of the North American frontier helps to explain political differences between the United States and Canada today.
 He has presented conference papers on comparative frontier history, mythology

 Dr. Atlas is a comparative political scientist who devoted much of his career to studying and writing about the Middle East.
 He has written articles and book reviews, and presented numerous conference papers on Middle East politics.
 He is author